Victoria Falls & Botswana Lodge and Mobile Combo 13 days

 Letaka Safaris operate inclusive tented camp safaris in Botswana.
 They pride themselves on the quality of their guides, who are all professionally trained.

-Accommodation at the camps is in comfortable tents with private facilities and deck.
-Meals are served either al fresco or in a dining tent.
+Accommodation at the camps is in comfortable and spacious tents with private en-suite facilities, comfortable beds, storage, LED lights and covered verandahs with deck chairs.
+All beds, bedding and towels are provided, and the camp assistants will set everything up so guests can simply relax in their unique surroundings.
+Meals are served either al-fresco or in a dining tent.
 Camps are fully inclusive of meals and all non-premium drinks, as well as limited laundry

 What Our Customers